Hornbill-Docs/servicemanager-config/servicemanager-config/administration/assessment-questionnaires.md

 layout: article-toc
 ---
 # Questionnaires
-Assessments are a collection of questions that can be created and presented in the assessment tab of a request.
+Assessment questionnaires are a collection of questions that can be created and presented in the Assessment tab of a request.
 Rather than having someone assume or apply their perception of the level, the questions can present criteria to make that decision.

 ## How To Access
 Assessment questionnaires are defined under the Service Manager configuration.